inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 internal fields and use only public interfaces

 One more, I have a package, called `requirements`, where I am placing all required external libraries to make my project work.

+#### Testing

+I've already wrote tests.
+There are unit and component tests between them.
+I am checking the time difference between start and finish points.
+Moreover, I am checking, that timezone is Moscow (+03:00).
+In component tests I am checking, that time changes between each request and that all responses have status 200.